meaniebeanie22/meaniebeanie22.github.io/chapters/the-treasure-hunt-flints-pointer.md

 daylight, the pirates no longer ran separate and shouting through the wood, but kept side by side and spoke with bated breath.
 The terror of the dead buccaneer had fallen on their spirits.

+# :x squalls
+Squalls are a sudden violent gust of wind, or localized storm.
+This probable means that the Doctor is telling Silver to looks out for any unforseen things that might topple him or his plans.

+# :x bd
+Old-timey word for burdened